clulab/gentlenlp/docs/before.md

 - [Linux machine without a GPU](https://github.com/clulab/gentlenlp/blob/main/notebooks/environment_cpu.yml)
 - [M1 Mac](https://github.com/clulab/gentlenlp/blob/main/notebooks/environment_mac.yml)

-# Datasets Used
+# External Datasets Used

 ## Binary Classification

 For binary classification we used the [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/) created by Andrew Maas.
-Because this dataset allows redistribution, we copied it in this repository at this location: [https://github.com/clulab/gentlenlp/tree/main/notebooks/data/aclImdb](https://github.com/clulab/gentlenlp/tree/main/notebooks/data/aclImdb), which is the location expected by the notebooks that implementing binary classifiers.
+Because this dataset allows redistribution, we copied it in this repository at this location: [https://github.com/clulab/gentlenlp/tree/main/notebooks/data/aclImdb](https://github.com/clulab/gentlenlp/tree/main/notebooks/data/aclImdb), which is the location expected by the notebooks that implement binary classifiers.
 Please see the [dataset's README](https://github.com/clulab/gentlenlp/blob/main/notebooks/data/aclImdb/README) for more details, including the appropriate citation if you use this dataset in research publications.

 ## Multiclass Classification

+TODO

 ## Part-of-speech Tagging

-## Machine Translation
+TODO